soenkeliebau/hbc_status/README.md

 # hbc_status
 Small test app to narrow down an issue with hosebird

-To fire up vm clone the repository and build the fat jar.
+To fire up vm clone the repository, copy auth.properties.example to auth.properties and update your credential, then build the fat jar.
 This needs to be put into ansible/roles/java/files

 Afterwards run vagrant up to provision machine and vagrant ssh to connect.